Best Piano Brands in the World

 5. Grotrian-Steinweg

 The history of this brand is a multi-generational saga of successes and losses.
 After building up a great business in the 19th and first half of the 20th centuries, Grotrian factories were destroyed during WWII.
-Yet family business rose from the ashes of war and continued into the later 20th century.
-In 2015 a Hong Kong company Parsons Music Group became a majority shareholder in Grotrian, which secures its economic future and enables it to continue to innovate and build its incredible pianos.
+Yet, family business rose from the ashes of war and continued into the later 20th century.
+In 2015, a Hong Kong company, Parsons Music Group, became a majority shareholder in Grotrian, which secured its economic future and enabled it to continue to innovate and build its incredible pianos.
 Grotrian produces superb upright pianos with its patented star design in the back.
 This iron frame is shaped like a star, allowing the vibrations inside the piano’s wood body to produce the most beautiful tone for the upright.
 Their amazing duo-piano is two grand pianos joined together at the sides of their tails like Siamese twins.
 The single duo-lid comes with this marvelous instrument.
 This unique piano allows the two to vibrate as one, creating an extraordinary soundscape for the duo pianists.
 Duo pianos can also be separated into stand-alone single instruments with individual lids.
 For piano duet lovers, this is the ultimate piano to have.
 This ingenious design is one of many Grotrian patents and is undoubtedly a sight to see and experience to listen to.
 Grotrian also has a fantastic line of limited-edition rare wood grand pianos and replicas of the historical art pianos from the late 19th century.
 Those are gorgeous and traditional instruments for lovers of the timeless elegance of the Golden Age of music salons.

 6. Sauter

 Sauter is a brand with almost 200 years of innovation and invention ‘under the hood.’
-Since 1846 Sauter has built grand and upright pianos with uniquely resonant sound and high-precision keyboard action.
-Throughout the years, Sauter perfected and patented the ‘spherical concavity,’ which gives Sauter piano its unique overtones.
+Since 1846, Sauter has built grand and upright pianos with uniquely resonant sound and high-precision keyboard action.
+Throughout the years, Sauter perfected and patented the ‘spherical concavity,’ which gives the Sauter piano its unique overtones.
 The soundboard is made of spruce that grows in the Alpine region, which is solid yet light and flexible.
 The shape and position of the structural slats are crucial for distinct concavity.
-These slats are glued together to the soundboard under high pressure, stabilizing the concavity.
-Thus the membrane effect is created, imbuing the instrument’s tone with Sauter’s signature clarity.
+These slats are glued to the soundboard under high pressure, stabilizing the concavity.
+Thus, the membrane effect is created, imbuing the instrument’s tone with Sauter’s signature clarity.
 The piano is made in-house, including the strings, which are measured precisely to the nano-millimeter so that vibrations during playing resonate off the soundboard for ultimate tone production.
 The metal components, such as the pins of Concert and Omega Plus pianos, are made of pure titanium.

 The most exciting pianos Sauter makes are designed by Peter Maly and are works of modern art.
 Steeped in the modernist esthetic, these gorgeous baby grand pianos and uprights are captivating, fresh, and beautiful.
-The ‘butterfly’ lids on the Sauter uprights are a stunning visual effect and a brilliant acoustic strategy filling up the space with sound in a stereo-like fashion.
+The ‘butterfly’ lids on the Sauter uprights are a stunning visual effect and a brilliant acoustic strategy, filling up the space with sound in a stereo-like fashion.
 The exemplary models are Pure Basic and Vitrea – which are semi-transparent uprights.
 The entire line of Sauter uprights is simply the best on the market.
 Ambiente and Vivace baby grands are studies in laconic minimal design, while Rondo upright is a throwback to the 1960s bubble obsession expressed through its rounded-up corners.
 No matter how witty and charming the design, these luxury pianos are authentic German precision machines with extraordinary action and acoustic properties.

 7. Steingraeber & Söhne

 It is unsurprising that, yet again, we are turning to a legacy German family brand piano – Steingraeber & Söhne as piano innovation is in the DNA of the country’s rich musical culture.
 This stellar piano manufacturer is one of the best-recognized brands in the world for their unique innovations that adapt the modern grand piano to the performance of period music from Mozart onwards.
 Unique features like Mozart Rail and Sordino enable a contemporary piano to sound like a pianoforte of the Mozart times and create the softest and fastest repeated notes action on the modern instrument.
-Standing out from its peer luxury piano brands is Steingraeber & Söhne’s focus on professional usage of its instruments and inventions like carbon fiber soundboard, which is climate resistant, making their concert and semi-concert pianos perfectly suitable for outdoor Festival performances.
-Speaking of festivals – the brand’s hometown is a fabled playground of Richard Wagner – Bayreuth.
+Standing out from its peer luxury piano brands is Steingraeber & Söhne’s focus on professional usage of its instruments and inventions like carbon fiber soundboard, which are climate resistant, making their concert and semi-concert pianos perfectly suitable for outdoor Festival performances.
+Speaking of festivals – the brand’s hometown is a fabled playground of Richard Wagner-Bayreuth.
 The birthplace of The Ring of The Niebelung is one of the world’s most prestigious and attended music Festivals.
 Steingraeber & Söhne pianos are prominently featured at the center of its venerable events.
 The Steingraeber & Söhne artisans are so steeped in Wagnerian heritage that they replicated the unique instrument of the Bells of the Holy Grail for Parsifal – Wagner’s Christian apogee opus magnum opera.
 These bells are believed to be the best such instrument in the world by leading opera conductors.

-Steingraeber & Söhne also focuses on producing professional-grade upright pianos that have magnetic action, bringing the upright feel closer to that of the grand piano.
+Steingraeber & Söhne also focuses on producing professional-grade upright pianos with magnetic action, bringing the upright feel closer to that of the grand piano.
 Their action is impeccable and fast, while proprietary aluminum and carbon fiber elements make the uprights’ tone rich and resonant.
 These instruments are extraordinary innovations in the piano world, and one would have something remarkable as a proud owner of Steingraeber & Söhne.
 The design of this brand is more of an example of a classic, timeless tradition focusing primarily on what’s ‘under the -hood’ of the piano.

 8. Steinway & Sons